-Activities for the project would likely result in emissions to the air during construction, which could last between 6 months and 3 years.
-Construction of this project could generate vehicle emissions, fugitive dust, or odors.
+Activities for the project would likely result in emissions to the air during demolition and construction, which could last between 6 months and 3 years.
+Construction of this project could generate vehicle emissions, fugitive dust, release of asbestos-containing materials or odors.